Using coordinates as targets¶

 coordinate in an xarray DataArray or Dataset in order to use it as a target

 for supervised learning.
-This is achieved with a Target
+This is achieved with a Target object:

 >>> from sklearn_xarray import wrap, Target